peasant-stock/papercut/docs/index.md

 :::

 ## Refunds
 When agents make misprints (for example, settings are incorrect, or color print comes out on the wrong paper), they may ask to be refunded for the misprints.
-The easiest way to visit the [Papercut Admin Portal](http://10.0.0.200:9191/admin), select “users” on the left, search the user and click on their account.
+The easiest way is to visit the [Papercut Admin Portal](http://10.0.0.200:9191/admin), select “users” on the left, search the user and click on their account.
 Click on “Job Log” and find the job to be refunded, then click “refund” on the job.
 ![User search in Papercut Admin Portal](./images/search-user.png)

 ![User's job log in Papercut Admin Portal](./images/job-log.png)